Yes. We will make every effort to match you with the roommate of your choice.

 Please remember to speak with your roommate about what items you are each bringing.
 You will be sharing a space and you may be able to more effectively use your space if you plan ahead on who will bring larger items.

-Pets are not allowed in the residence hall.
+Pets are not allowed in the residence halls.
 Students may have a fish with a 10 gallon or less aquarium.
 Students are not permitted to build lofts in the residence halls.
 Some beds on campus are bunkable.
-If you are interested in bunking your beds, you should contact your Residence Community Coordinator after moving in.
+If you are interested in bunking your beds, you should contact your Resident Assistant or Community Director after moving in.

 Please see the Academic Calendar located on the Louisburg College website for the move in date that pertains to you.